How to buy Spotify (SPOT) shares in Australia

-Spotify Technology S.A., together with its subsidiaries, provides audio streaming services in the United States, the United Kingdom, Luxembourg, and internationally.
+Spotify Technology S.A., together with its subsidiaries, provides audio streaming services worldwide.
 It operates through two segments, Premium and Ad-Supported.
-The company offers unlimited online and offline high-quality streaming access to its catalog of music and podcasts without commercial breaks to its subscribers.
-It also provides on-demand online access to its catalog of music and unlimited online access to the catalog of podcasts to its subscribers with no subscription fees; and sales, marketing, contract research and development, and customer support services.
-As of March 31, 2020, the company's platform included 286 million monthly active users and 130 million premium subscribers in approximately 79 countries and territories.
-Spotify Technology S.A. was founded in 2006 and is based in Luxembourg, Luxembourg.
+The Premium segment offers unlimited online and offline streaming access to its catalog of music and podcasts without commercial breaks to its subscribers.
+The Ad-Supported segment provides on-demand online access to its catalog of music and unlimited online access to the catalog of podcasts to its subscribers on their computers, tablets, and compatible mobile devices.
+The company also offers sales, distribution and marketing, contract research and development, and customer support services.
+Spotify Technology S.A. was incorporated in 2006 and is based in Luxembourg, Luxembourg.

 Frequently asked questions